Miami University: Libraries and publications

 Edgar W. King Library is the primary academic library at Miami.
 It opened as an undergraduate library when the south section was completed in 1966; it became the main library when the north section was completed in 1972.
 King Library is home to Miami University Libraries' humanities, government, law, and social sciences collections as well as the Walter Havighurst special collections and university archives.
 It additionally houses King Café, centers for academic writing, information management and digital scholarship, and a library makerspace.

-In addition to King Library, the university's library system also includes the Wertz Art & Architecture Library in Alumni Hall, the Rentschler Library at Miami University Hamilton and the Gardner-Harvey Library at Miami University Middletown.
+In addition to King Library, the university's library system also includes the Wertz Art and Architecture Library in Alumni Hall, the Rentschler Library at Miami University Hamilton and the Gardner-Harvey Library at Miami University Middletown.
 Prior to the construction of King Library, Alumni Hall was the main university library.

 The Miami University Press was established in 1992 and specializes in works of poetry, fiction, and those that detail the history of Miami University.